Austrian Science Fund

 The SAS supports inter- and multidisciplinary research and collaboration with research teams at universities and with the industry.
 SAS is the only institution in Slovakia with systematic approach to the involvement of its researchers and institutes into ERA.NET scheme (FP7 and Horizon 2020).
 SAS joined HERA network in 2016.

-Slovenian Research Agency
+Slovenian Research and Innovation Agency (ARIS)

-The Slovenian Research Agency (ARRS) was established by the Government of the Republic of Slovenia and became fully operative in October 2004.
-The ARRS is the main public funding body of scientific research in the Republic of Slovenia.
+The Slovenian Research Agency (ARIS) was established by the Government of the Republic of Slovenia and became fully operative in October 2004.
+The ARIS is the main public funding body of scientific research in the Republic of Slovenia.
 It performs professional, development and executive tasks in the public interest related to the National Research and Development Programme, providing permanent, professional and independent decision making on the selection of programmes and projects financed from the state budget.

-The main tasks of the ARRS are:
+The main tasks of the ARIS are:

 • to provide framework for scientific research within the national budget and other sources;